Windower/docs/_pages/plugins/ime2.md

 # Basic Usage

-1. Configure the IME appropriately in Windows.
+1. Correctly configure the Japanese IME.

-1. Use Windower to log into Final Fantasy XI and load the IME plugin.
+1. Log into Final Fantasy XI and load the IME plugin.

-1. From the Windows language bar, change your language to Japanese.
+1. Use the Windows language bar to change your language.

-1. Open the chat log, and use the keyboard shortcut to change your input mode.
+1. In the chat log, use the keyboard shortcut to change your input mode.

 ---